AREX: Phase 1

 After significant delays, construction of the line started in 2001, after the opening of Incheon Airport.
 About 60% of the line is underground, and reaches Incheon International Airport on Yeongjong Island via the lower deck of Yeongjong Bridge, a combined road-rail bridge.
-Iiarco contracted project management, the supply of equipment and trains, altogether worth about €400 million, to Incheon Korean French Consortium (IKFC), a consortium including French company Alstom, its South Korean subsidiary Eukorail, and the South Korean rolling stock manufacturing company Rotem, which also supplied the technology for the KTX high-speed rail system.
+IIARCo contracted project management and the supply of equipment and trains, altogether worth about €400 million, to Incheon Korean French Consortium (IKFC).
+This consortium includes French company Alstom, its South Korean subsidiary Eukorail, and the South Korean rolling stock manufacturing company Rotem, which also supplied the technology for the KTX high-speed rail system.

 The line and the operating company was renamed AREX in June 2006.
 The first 37.6 km segment from Incheon International Airport Terminal 1 to Gimpo International Airport opened on March 23, 2007.
+This makes AREX the first dedicated airport rail link and the second railway line in the Korean Peninsula (after Seoul Subway Line 5) to directly serve an airport.

 In March 2009, Korail acquired an 88.8% share of the company.
 Upon the acquisition, the operating company changed its name to Korail Airport Railroad as of November 30, 2009.